1. Home

 How Much Does a Home Battery Backup Cost?

-According to SolarReviews, home backup batteries usually cost between $12,000 and $20,000 to purchase and install.
+According to the National Renewable Energy Laboratory in the first quarter of 2022, the average purchase and installation cost of a residential solar backup battery was $17,139.
 The price of your solar battery is heavily dependent on the storage capacity you choose, and project expenses can be broken down into the following categories.

 Financial Incentives for Home Backup Batteries